ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 There are three ways of handling client-side validation with Superforms:

-* The built-in browser validation, which doesn't require JavaScript
+* The built-in browser validation, which doesn't require JavaScript to be enabled in the browser.
-* Using a Zod schema, usually the same one as on the server
+* Using a Zod schema, usually the same one as on the server.
+Requires JavaScript and [use:enhance](/concepts/enhance).
 * Using a Superforms validators object.
+Requires JavaScript and [use:enhance](/concepts/enhance).

 The last two are mutually exclusive, but the browser validation can be combined with any of them.
 Here's how it works: